 Duan, X., 2001.
 Some problems in hot rolling of al-alloys solved by the finite element method.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: